theprogzone/core-java-interview-prep/README.md

 # Core Java Interview Questions and Answers

-This is a Java 17 / Maven / Spring Boot (version 3.2.2) application which is back end API for the Angular application https://github.com/theprogzone/restaurent-decider-ui.

 ## 1. What are the OOP concepts and explain them?

 * Inheritance - Inherit the parent class attributes and behaviors to the child class using the extend keyword.